aws/karpenter-provider-aws/designs/statefulset-disruption.md

 - Expand Appendix terminology and further reading sections
 - Prove what potential data corruption issues we are talking about.
 - List open questions + decision log after design review.

+### T. Latency Numbers

+#### Pod termination -> volumes cleaned up
+These timings come from a few manual tests.
+Treat them as ball-park numbers to guide our conversation, not facts.

+Pod terminated -> volumes unmounted: Typically <1 second.
+Can be longer if volume very large (Terabytes).

+unmount -> EC2 DetatchVolume called: Typically <1 second

+unmount -> Volume actually Detached from linux instance: Typically 5-10 seconds.
+Can take longer because no SLA from EBS

+pod termination -> Karpenter can safely call EC2 TerminateInstances: ~10 seconds.
+(If EC2 DetatchVolume is made enough ahead of EC2TerminateInstances, we are fine for many instance types.
+It's only if they're within a few seconds of each other that we run into the problem B race.)

+#### Instance stopped/terminated times

+These are manual tests measured by polling `EC2 DescribeInstances` performed in June 2024 in `us-west-2`.
+Treat them as ball-park numbers to guide our conversation, not facts.

+Times are in Minutes:Seconds

+m5.large
+stopped ~40
+terminated ~55

+c5.12xlarge -- Windows 2022 AMI
+Stopped ~30
+Terminated ~1:15

+c5.metal
+stopped ~10:55
+terminated ~10:54

+g4ad.xlarge
+stopped ~53
+terminated ~57

+g4ad.4xlarge
+stopped ~53
+terminated ~1:37

+g4ad.16xlarge
+stopped ~2:00
+terminated ~2:10

+Windows instances with elastic GPUs are reported to have slow termination times, but this has yet to be tested.

 ### A. Further Reading